Rail transport in Mexico: Privatization

 In 1996, Kansas City Southern (KCS), in a joint venture with Transportacion Maritima Mexicana (TMM), bought the Northeast Railroad concession that linked Mexico City, Monterrey, the Pacific port at Lázaro Cárdenas and the border crossing at Laredo.
 The company was initially called Transportación Ferroviaria Mexicana (TFM), but was renamed Kansas City Southern de México (KCSM) in 2005 when KCS bought out TMM's interests.
-KCS's systems in the United States and Mexico jointly form end-to-end rail system linking the heartlands of Mexico and the United States.
+KCS's systems in the United States and Mexico jointly formed end-to-end rail system linking the heartlands of Mexico and the United States.

 The Northwest Railroad concession, connecting Mexico City and Guadalajara with the Pacific port of Manzanillo and various crossings along the United States border was sold to a joint venture between Grupo México and Union Pacific Railroad in 1998 during the presidency of Dr. Ernesto Zedillo (which later occupied the position of Director of the Board of Union Pacific).
 The company operates as Ferrocarril Mexicano or Ferromex.
 Ferromex's freight volumes have increased; it hauled a record 22,365 million tonne-km in the first 6 months of 2010.
 Also, Ferrosur, the railroad serving Mexico City and cities/ports southeast of Mexico City, hauled their own record 3,565 million tonne-kilometers.

 There were two southern concessions, merged in 2000 to form Ferrosur.
 Ferrosur operates the line between Mexico City and the Gulf of Mexico port of Veracruz.
 In 2005, Ferrosur was bought by Ferromex's parent company.
 KCSM challenged the acquisition and the merger failed to receive regulatory approval.
 However, in March 2011, a tribunal ruled in Grupo México's favor, and the merger was permitted.

 The three major Mexican railroads jointly own Ferrocarril y Terminal del Valle de México (Ferrovalle) which operates railroads and terminals in and around Mexico City.